llm-bible/llm-bible.github.io/_publications/gozalobrizuela2023chatgpt.markdown

 bibkey: gozalobrizuela2023chatgpt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2301.04655"}
-tags: ['GPT', 'Merging', 'Model Architecture', 'Uncategorized']
+tags: ['GPT', 'Merging', 'Model Architecture']
 ---
 During the last two years there has been a plethora of large generative models such as ChatGPT or Stable Diffusion that have been published.